crolllab/teaching/Microbiome_Applications/README.md

 TukeyHSD(model)
 ```

-N.B.: To adjust the test for a different grouping change the following parameters: inside the `aov()`.
+N.B.: To adjust the test for a different grouping change the grouping factor inside the `aov()`.

 ## Visualization of sample similarities